 Lack of cross-stack visibility and context

 With 15+ siloed monitoring tools generating tens or hundreds of thousands of alerts each day, critical incidents are often too hard to spot in the sea of data exhaust.
-Teams are often made aware of an outage when frustrated customers, users, service owners and business units start to complain.
+Teams are made aware of an outage when frustrated customers, users, service owners and business units start to complain.

 Manual reporting and analysis of IT operational performance

 Many enterprises rely on error-prone, manually updated spreadsheets or general purpose reporting tools that require extensive customization to report on IT Ops data.
 Other organizations rely on homegrown/custom IT Ops reporting tools that are expensive and time-consuming to build and maintain.
 These manual, homegrown reporting systems make it expensive and nearly impossible for enterprises to track, measure and improve critical IT Ops KPIs and metrics in a timely manner.